 So, does your high school label affect you today?
 Or did your social experience in school connect you to something more fundamental that put you ahead of the curve?

-My guess is that the answer to these question has less to do with science and more to do with attitudes.
+My guess is that the answer to this question has less to do with science and more to do with attitudes.
 Everyone starts school with unshakable confidence, looking forward to the adventures.
 Amidst this confidence, however, we begin to feel like we have been cast out of society.
-We could argue that this precisely the situation that Bitcoin enthusiasts find themselves today.
+We could argue that this precisely the situation that bitcoin enthusiasts find themselves today.

 How so?
-Well, Bitcoin fans, or should we say, investors, believe that Bitcoin does have some value.
-While the rest of the world thinks that the digital currency is a delusion, Bitcoin enthusiasts, or better say at this point, Bitcoin outcasts, believe that the digital currency is useful thanks to the decentralized control of cryptocurrency.
+Well, bitcoin fanatics, or should we say, investors, believe that bitcoin does have some value.
+While the rest of the world thinks that the digital currency is a delusion these bitcoin enthusiasts, or rather at this point, bitcoin outcasts, believe that the digital currency is useful thanks to the decentralized control of cryptocurrency.

-For that reason, anyone who invests in crypto-assets is seen as a fraud.
-Whether cryptocurrencies have potential or not, there is popular discourse in the public that Bitcoin is nothing but a mirage.
+For that reason, anyone who invests in crypto assets is seen as a fraud.
+Whether cryptocurrencies have potential or not, there is a popular discourse in the public that bitcoin is nothing but a mirage.
 Considering the current financial system, you can’t really blame such individuals for not seeing the disruptive nature of cryptocurrencies.

-While the rest of the world remains sceptic about Bitcoin, many have begun recognizing the disruptive nature of blockchain tech.
+While the rest of the world remains skeptical about bitcoin, many have begun recognizing the disruptive nature of blockchain tech.
 The problem with this is that people only see potential in the technology underlying cryptocurrencies but don’t care about cryptocurrencies.
-According to these sceptics, Bitcoin has severe limitations, and thus cannot replace the current fiat currency system.
+According to these skeptics, bitcoin has several limitations, and thus cannot replace the current fiat currency system.

 While we have to admit that bitcoin is limited by its energy requirements, transactions on the bitcoin network are near real-time and inexpensive.